 - The power to make laws in respect of supplies in the course of inter-state trade or commerce will remain with the central government.
 The states will have the right to levy GST on intrastate transactions, including on services.

 - The administration of GST will be the responsibility of the GST Council, which will be the apex policy-making body for GST.
 Members of the GST Council will comprise central and state ministers in charge of the finance portfolio.

 - The threshold for levy of GST is a turnover of Rs.
 1 million.
 For a taxpayer who conducts business in a northeastern state of India the threshold is Rs.
 500,000.

-- The central government will levy IGST on inter-state supply of goods and services.
-Import of goods will be subject to basic customs duty and IGST.
+- The central government will levy IGST on the inter-state supply of goods and services.
+The import of goods will be subject to basic customs duty and IGST.

-- Central taxes such as central excise duty, additional excise duty, service tax, additional custom duty and special additional duty, as well as state-level taxes such as VAT or sales tax, central sales tax, entertainment tax, entry tax, purchase tax, luxury tax and octroi will be subsumed in GST.
+- Central taxes such as central excise duty, additional excise duty, service tax, additional customs duty, and special additional duty, as well as state-level taxes such as VAT or sales tax, central sales tax, entertainment tax, entry tax, purchase tax, luxury tax, and octroi will be subsumed in GST.

-- A provision will be made for removing imposition of entry tax/ octroi across India.
+- A provision will be made for removing the imposition of entry tax/ octroi across India.

 - Stamp duties, typically imposed on legal agreements by states, will continue to be levied.